nation3/law/Constitution.linked.md

 Who elects the judges

 ### Amendment of Constitution
-Supermajority vote
+- Supermajority vote of Meta proposal, akin to the process described at https://github.com/nation3/gov.

 ## Fundamental Freedoms
 Nation3 adheres to the Universal Declaration of Human Rights.

-- Right to opt out without physical harm
+## Pledge to Earth
+- Pledge to sustainability, animal rights

 ## Citizenship
 - Right to access services provided by Nation3
 - What constitutes a valid passport (lock amount)

-## Governance

 ## Supreme Court
 ### Judicial power of Nation3